GuillaumeDua/CppShelf/documentation/wf.md

 To allow multiples templates-parameters-pack in signatures, to represent for instance in one hand template-type-parameters and generic-parameters on the other,
 a type named `ttps<...>` is used to ease deduction.

-it also provides a precise support to `operator()` cvref-qualifiers.
+It also provides a precise support to `operator()` cvref-qualifiers.

 ## Invocation utilities